richard523/YALR/README.md

 # .md shall be notes

-# .ts shall be an leetcode submission
+# .ts shall be a leetcode submission